Ivinghoe area freight engagement

 For further key questions and answers, please see the Frequently Asked Questions

-Our assessment… but what do you think?
+Our assessment… but what did you think?

 We have assessed that, on balance, the area-based Freight Zone approach will help to ease the local issues whilst ensuring local access can continue.